A fossil is the preserved remains of a dead organism from millions of years ago. Fossils are found in rocks and can be formed from:

 Fossil remains have been found in rocks of all ages.
 Fossils of the simplest organisms are found in the oldest rocks, and fossils of more complex organisms in the newest rocks.
 This supports Darwin's theory of evolution, which states that simple life forms gradually evolved into more complex ones.

-There are gaps in the fossil record because many early forms of life were soft-bodied.
-The soft parts of organisms do not form fossils well.
-This means there is little information about what these organisms looked like.
-Any traces of fossils that there may have been were likely destroyed by geological activity.
+There are gaps in the fossil record because many early forms of life were soft-bodied, which means that they have left few traces behind.
+What traces there were may have been destroyed by geological activity.
 This is why scientists cannot be certain about how life began.
-They do not have enough evidence.